 Tangy, slightly sweet, and seriously delicious Southern style mustard greens braised with cider vinegar and topped with crispy bacon.
 The perfect Southern side dish, and better than your favorite BBQ joint!

-- 2 1/2 pounds mustard greens (about 2 bunches), washed thoroughly
+- 2 pounds of mustard greens (approximately 2 large bunches), washed thoroughly*

 - 1 medium yellow onion, diced